ECON-470-Data-Sci-Econ-Social-Issues/DiD-Final-Project/README.md

 **Datasets & Code:**

-- replication.ipynb - reads in the data from diddata.sas7bdat
+- Replication.ipynb - reads in the data from diddata.sas7bdat

-- machinelearning.ipynb - uses the GradientBoostingRegressor library from scikit-learn to generate a model for evaluating feature performance
+- Machine_Learning.ipynb - uses the GradientBoostingRegressor library from scikit-learn to generate a model for evaluating feature performance

 - finalreport.pdf - report of the project